JHWelch/encrypted-env-viewer/SECURITY.md

 ## Supported Versions

-The only supported versions of this extension are the one published in the Chrome Web Store and Addons.mozilla.org.
+The only supported versions of this extension are the ones published in the Chrome Web Store and Addons.mozilla.org.
 Users should update to the newest version when available.